cjreplogle/BGT-J/README.md

 # Bioprinting GCode Tool (Java Edition)
 ![BGT Icon](https://github.com/cjreplogle/BGT-J/blob/main/assets/BGT.png)

+## NOTE: THIS PROJECT IS OUTDATED AND HAS A SUBPAR CODEBASE (in my opinion).
+I MAY GET BACK TO THIS AT SOME POINT BUT IF YOU ARE A RESEARCHER/STUDENT LOOKING AT THIS YOU ARE LIKELY BETTER SERVED BY EXPORTING .GCODE FILES AS INSTRUCTUION SETS TO YOUR PRINTER VIA ULTIMAKER.

 A terminal-based tool I developed to parametrically generate GCode files for the Cellink BioX 3D printer.
 Existing slicers did not have sufficient precision or customization of different print properties for research purposes so I simply made my own.